m-r-cuevas/WebAppDevelopmentProjectVideoGameSite/README.md

 ## About

-- A website for video games which allows users to read about, download, and rate video games.
+- A video game website which allows users to read about, download, and rate video available games.